$\mathbf{C}^2$Former: Calibrated and Complementary Transformer for RGB-Infrared Object Detection: Proposed Method

 where $W_b$, $W_g$ and $W_d$ are the convolution with kernel size $3\times3$.
 Finally, we obtain the transformed IR features by integrating $\gamma_{ir}$ and $\beta_{ir}$ into the normalized IR feature $\tilde{I}_{i r}$.
 Similarly, the transformed RGB features can also be obtained:

 Thus, the final generation process of query ($q_{rgb}$ and $q_{ir}$) descriptors in Equation(\ref{eq:eq1}) are modified as follows:

-\textbf{Cross-Correlation Alignment.} To find the calibration position between RGB and IR features, we compute the attention map of each feature with respect to another modality features for each modality.
-The position of maximum weight is the desired aligned features' position.
-Thus, we construct the similarity matrices $\tilde{M} \in \mathbb{R}^{HW \times HW }$ of each modality.
+\textbf{Cross-Correlation Alignment.} To calibrate the features between RGB and IR modalities, we compute attention maps between the modality features relative to each other. we first perform the inner product operation between two modality features through matrix multiplication.
+Then, we normalize the result to obtain the similarity scores.
+After that, the most relevant feature points (aligned feature) in the other modality have the highest scores.
+Through above process, we construct the similarity matrices $\tilde{M} \in \mathbb{R}^{HW \times HW }$ of each modality.
 Specifically, we apply matrix multiplication between query (\emph{e.g.} $q_{rgb}$) and key (\emph{e.g.} $k_{ir}$) for different modality descriptors.
 The RGB and IR matrices can be formulated as follows:

 where $\operatorname{MatMul}$ denotes the matrix multiplication, $T$ represents the transpose operation of the matrix and $\sqrt{d}$ is a scaling parameter.
 We then employ the softmax layers to obtain the column-normalized (sums to 1) cross-correlation matrices $M_{rgb}$ and $M_{ir}$.
 Formally, we can define this process as follows: